Bawnorton/MovieSync/README.md

 - Select a video file in the `Video Input` menu
 - Upload the video file by pressing `Upload`

+## Chrome Extension Installation:
+#### Until Google Approves
+- Click `Code` and then `Download ZIP`
+- Extract Downloaded ZIP to some directory
+- Go to Chrome Extensions Page (chrome://extensions/)
+- Enable `Developer Mode` in top right
+- Click `Load Unpacked` in top left
+- Navigate to where you extracted the ZIP
+- Select `extensions` folder

 ## Python Server Installation:
 Depends on: python3.10, websockets

+- Click `Code` and then `Download ZIP`
+- Extract Downloaded ZIP in some directory
-- Add server.py to VPS
+- Add `server.py` to VPS
-- Move to server.py dir
+- Move to `server.py` dir
 - Modify shebang in `./server.py` to point to python 3.10
   - Currently set to `#!/usr/bin/python3.10` can be changed with `nano ./server.py`
 - Run `chmod +x ./server.py`